Troubled Waters

 In succeeding posts, I scrutinize the article, its photos, and various responses.

 Here, though, I recall the context of these days.
-Significant currents darkened the times from the finding of the tablet through and beyond publication.
+Significant currents darkened the times.
+That is from the retrieval of the tablet through and beyond publication.

 Of these, three particularly warrant recounting.